National Visitor Center: Features

 Reconstruction of the station included outfitting the famous Main Hall, with its 90-foot ceilings, with a recessed pit to display "Welcome to Washington", an expensive slide show presentation.
-This was officially the PAVE - the Primary Audio-Visual Experience, produced by the joint output of 100 Kodak Carousel slide projectors behind 100 screens, but was sarcastically referred to as "the Pit".
+A video recreation of this presentation may now be searched for and found on YouTube.
+This was officially the PAVE - the Primary Audio-Visual Experience, produced by the joint output of 80 Kodak Carousel slide projectors behind 80 screens, but was sarcastically referred to as "the Pit".
 Ironically the chief architect had intended that this viewing area would "...not offend the integrity of the architecture."
 The visitor center was planned to have two levels.
 Visitors would enter at the basement level and pass through the theaters and exhibits.
 They would then transition upward by the Pit escalators to the main floor.
 Ultimately, Congress never funded the basement level, and a new architect had the basement walls closed in.
 The already-installed escalators were too expensive to remove and were left in place.

 The center also featured two 175-seat movie theaters, multilingual information desks, an exhibit on first ladies, a Hall of States, a new parking garage, and a bookstore.